Carpal Tunnel Syndrome - Referral Pathway |

 Once a firm diagnosis has been made, management depends on the severity of the symptoms and the presence of any underlying cause.
 Many patients with the milder forms will remit spontaneously, particularly those that occur during pregnancy.
 Those with the more severe forms will still benefit from conservative treatment while waiting for surgery.

-It is proposed that patients be categorised by the GP, into three types (mild, moderate and severe) based on the severity of their symptoms and that the treatment given then depends on the grade of severity.
+It is proposed that patients be categorised into three types (mild, moderate and severe) based on the severity of their symptoms and that the treatment given then depends on the grade of severity.

 Assessment and Management in Primary Care |